Sales Dashboards

 Pipeline Visualisation

 Pipeline is the metric sales teams live and die by, so how you visualise sales pipeline stages matters enormously.
 The wrong chart can mislead as effectively as the wrong data.
+Most teams default to the funnel chart without questioning whether it fits their pipeline shape.
+It often does not.

 Approach Strength Weakness